werner-j/vlxcontrol/README.md

 # VlxControl
 VlxControl is a lightweight service that uses [PyVLX](https://github.com/Julius2342/pyvlx) to control io-Homecontrol devices with a Velux KLF 200.
+It therefore utilizes JSON command/response with AIOHTTP server.
 Once started, it can be used to control windows, rollershutters, ... from any arbitrary home control software that can execute the curl command.

 Installation
 ------------